akshayuppal3/nlp_project/README.md

 PART B
 ======
-In Part B, we have used wordnet corpora to figure out whether the word is an english word or not and we ensure that tokens which are not english words or a part of wordnet corpora e.g. punctuations and stopwords are not considered in the overall score computation.
+In Part B, we have used wordnet corpora to figure out whether the word is an english word or not and we ensure that tokens which are not english words or a part of wordnet corpora e.g. punctuations and stopwords are not considered in the overall score computation and proper nounds are also ignored.
 We normalize the number of errors by valid words and scale it between 0 and 4, where 0 means no errors and 4 means every word is a spelling error.

 PART C(i)